Narayanganj High School: History

-At first Narayanganj High School was an Anglo-vernacular school.
+At first, Narayanganj High School was an Anglo-Vernacular school.
 It became an ME school in 1876 and finally it was promoted to high school in 1885.
 The school was located on the bank of the river Sitalakhya near Netaiganj from 1885 to 1907.
 In those days the school used to sit in a fenced house.
-The name of the first founder of the school is yet to be known.

 The school was shifted to its present location from Netaiganj in 1907 with the increase of students.
 The sub-divisional officer's bungalow was there at that time and the bungalow was also shifted to its present site in the same year.
-There was a pond behind the school named ‘Ornamental Tank’.
+There was a pond behind the school named 'Ornamental Tank'.
 The pond is filled up now and some buildings have been constructed.

-The name of the first headmaster of the school is yet to be known.
-Sharat Chandra Basu was the second headmaster (1888-1900).
-Nagendra Nath Pal took over the charge as headmaster of the school in 1900 while Sharat Babu left the profession.
-Mr Pal performed his duties competently.
-Taranath Dey was the most successful headmaster in the history of Narayanganj High School.
-During his period from 1922 to 1948 the reputation of this institution spread far and wide.

 Campus

 Narayanganj High School is located on the prime location of Narayanganj District.
 The campus is in southeast Narayanganj at S. K. Road, just opposite the Narayanganj Rail Junction.
 The campus consists of dormitories, teachers' quarters, staff quarters, an auditorium, an administrative building, and a full-size football field.

-A monument has been built in front of Main Building to commemorate those killed during the Bengali Language Movement demonstrations of 1952.
+A monument has been built in front of Main Building, to commemorate those killed during the Bengali language movement demonstrations of 1952.
 The Language Movement was a political effort in East Pakistan, advocating the recognition of the Bengali language as an official language of Pakistan.